Thirty Five leagues from Scilly

 Going against the tide

-As we headed S in the Chenal du Four the current began to drop off, then began to swing before finally reaching a final decision and coming full against us and to work itself up as the tide changed.
+As we headed S in the Chenal du Four the current began to drop off, then began to swing before finally reaching a final decision and coming full against us and working itself up as the tide changed.
 Our speed dropped away until we were only doing 2 kn.
 Strangely, all the other sailing boats were headed in the other direction, with the tide.
 Smarty-pants sailors.
 At a couple of points we could have snuck in under the cliffs and anchored to wait for the tide to turn, but we decided just to push on slowly – it was nice out, cloudy, a bit foggy and sometimes drizzly.
 Atmospheric.
 Off L’Aber Ildut a flock of small, traditional, sail-powered fishing boats drifted in and out of the mist, circling around us before heading back in towards the harbour.

 View towards Les Tas de Pois, a string of islets and reefs, SW of Camaret-sur-Mer.